Pilgrim's Route

-The Pilgrim's Route, (Pilegrimsleden) also known as St. Olav's Way or the Old Kings' Road, was a pilgrimage route to the Nidaros Cathedral in Trondheim, Norway.
-The cathedral is the site of the medieval tomb of St. Olav.
+The Pilgrim's Route, (Pilegrimsleden) also known as St. Olav's Way or the Old Kings' Road, is a pilgrimage route to the Nidaros Cathedral in Trondheim, Norway.
+The cathedral is the site of the medieval tomb of St. Olav, who brought Christianity to Norway.
 The main route is approximately 640 km long.
 It starts in the ancient part of Oslo and heads north along the lake Mjøsa, up the Gudbrandsdalen valley, over the Dovrefjell mountains, and down the through the Oppdal and Gauldalen valleys to end at the Nidaros Cathedral.

+Nidaros Cathedral is a popular place of Evangelical-Lutheran Christian pilgrimage, with several thousand pilgrims visiting it each year.
+Mass and the Divine Office, according to the Evangelical-Lutheran tradition, are celebrated daily at Nidaros Cathedral, in addition to other prayer services that are held there throughout the day for pilgrims.
+Those who complete the Pilgrim's Route receive a pilgrim certificate that is granted by Nidaros Cathedral.

 Route

 Although the Pilgrim's Route over the Dovrefjell mountains is only one of several pilgrimage routes in Norway, it is arguably the most famous.
 It connected the historically important Norwegian cities of Oslo and Nidaros (now Trondheim).

 Oldest known route

 The oldest known route over the Dovrefjell mountains which followed the Lågen river valley at the Kongsgården (lit.
-'King’s Farm') at Tofte, just past Dovre Church in Dovre Municipality (slightly south of present-day village of Dombås).
+'King's Farm') at Tofte, just past Dovre Church in Dovre Municipality (slightly south of present-day village of Dombås).
 It followed a lower and more easterly route which followed the drainage to the east of Tofte, and then proceeded over the Dovrefjell mountains to join the route in Oppdal Municipality.